doyleLai/Raspberry-Pi-Captive-Portal/README.md

 ```
 sudo apt install iptables
 ```
-Redirect all incoming traffic on 80 to 192.168.4.1:80, where we will set up a web server on it.
+Redirect all incoming traffic on port 80 to 192.168.4.1, where we will set up a web server on it.
 ```
 sudo iptables -t nat -A PREROUTING -p tcp -m tcp -s 192.168.4.0/24 --dport 80 -j DNAT --to-destination 192.168.4.1:80
 ```
-Do the same for for 443
+Apply the same configuration for port 443
 ```
 sudo iptables -t nat -A PREROUTING -p tcp -m tcp -s 192.168.4.0/24 --dport 443 -j DNAT --to-destination 192.168.4.1:80
 ```